alexjercan/bug-detection/README.md

 This repository contains the scripts used for dataset generation.
 We have also added some exploratory data analysis notebooks for the generated datasets.
-The `codenetpy` folder contains the script used to generate the `CodeNetPy` dataset, the `bugnet` folder contains the script used to generate the `BugNet` dataset, and the `repair-pipeline` folder contains the demo applications for the models trained only on `CodeNetPy`.
+The `bugnet` folder contains the script used to generate the *BugNet* dataset.
+The `repair-pipeline` folder contains the demo applications for the models trained only on the Python code from *BugNet*.
+The `aoc-dataset` folder contains the source code used to generate the *AoC* dataset.
+The `description` folder contains the source code used to generate the description in natural language of the bugs.
+The `repair` folder contains the source code used to evaluate different models on the data that we collected.

 To install the dependencies for development create a venv: